Przemoosz/WoTPersonalDataCollector/readme.md

 For more information go to section called: Versions
 ## About Solution

-Solution is build in .Net 6.0 with C# 10, used azure function version is 4, and everything was created using Visual Studio Enterprise 2022
+Solution is build in .Net 6.0 with C# 10, using azure function version is 4, ASP.NET.
+Everything was created using Visual Studio Enterprise 2022

 Used NuGet packages: